napolitanod/Danger-Zone/README.md

 ![image](https://user-images.githubusercontent.com/22696153/132788217-c98c6ac9-6a57-48cb-95d2-f7885322c698.png)

+## API
+Trigger zones and access other Danger Zone features directly from the API See [API](../../wiki/API) for more info.

 ## Module Integration
 Danger Zone integrates with a series of other Foundary modules in order to provide enhanced effects and token targetting.
 See the [Module Integration](../../wiki/Module-Integration) page for details on which modules extend Danger Zone base functionality if installed.